gmateesc/Lambda_function_for_Kinesis_data_source/README.md

 ```

 The `lambda_handler` function receives receives and processes events from a Kinesis data,
-which is configured as shown in section
+which is configured as shown in section "Add Kinesis stream 'kinesis-stream-for-lambda'

-  7.4 Add Kinesis stream 'kinesis-stream-for-lambda' as event source to Lambda func 'ProcessKinesisEventsAndPersistToS3'
+as event source to Lambda func 'ProcessKinesisEventsAndPersistToS3'".

 The for loop iterates over all event records in `event['Records']`, extracts the payload,
 writes it to the CloudWatch logs and exports it to the S3 bucket 'lambda-for-kinesis-ds-gabriel'
-(section 4.
-Create the S3 bucket 'lambda-for-kinesis-ds-gabriel' and attach bucket policy,
+(section "Create the S3 bucket 'lambda-for-kinesis-ds-gabriel' and attach bucket policy"
-described the creation of the S3 bucket 'lambda-for-kinesis-ds-gabriel').
+describes the creation of the S3 bucket 'lambda-for-kinesis-ds-gabriel').

 We use the time stamp (current time in milliseconds) as the key of the object inserted in S3,